-Our industry left the Wild West behind a long time ago, but it still has plenty of maturing to do.
-Today it’s more like New York in the early twentieth century: a chrysalis bursting with growth and innovation but blighted by the odd shady character too.
+Crypto left the Wild West behind a long time ago, but it still has plenty of maturing to do: today it’s more like New York in the 1920s, a chrysalis bursting with growth and innovation but blighted by the odd shaky project too (just look at FTX or the recent collapse of the UST stablecoin).

 With so much choppiness in the market right now, it’s inevitable that more projects will crumble in the months ahead.
 So, as traders, we need to know exactly how to pick the game-changers from the fun-and-gamers.

-In this edition of RhinoLearn, we’re going to tell you how you can gauge the strengths and weaknesses of each project, and the specific factors you should consider in doing so.
+In this edition of RhinoLearn, we’re going to tell you how you can gauge the strengths and weaknesses of each crypto project, and the specific factors you should consider.
+We’ll also share some useful crypto project checker tools, so you can get more in-depth analysis of the projects you’re thinking of supporting.

 Point 1: The team

 This is where we should always start.
-The team behind a project should be clear, visible and trustworthy.
+The team behind a project should be clear and visible.
+This isn’t necessarily to root out crypto scam companies… it’s more to ensure projects are transparent.

-Most projects will have a ‘doxxed team’: this means we know who they are.
+Most crypto-based projects will have a ‘doxxed team’.
+This means we know who they are.
 And when we look at the team documents, we should look closely at their previous history.

 What have these guys built before?
 What industries have they worked in, and what is their experience in those industries?
 If, for example, they claim to have worked in the airline industry but it turns out they worked in baggage handling, their experience may not be as relevant as someone who took major strategic decisions.